MORE Devices, MORE Content, MORE Business Potential

 - Wider total addressable market of qualified client devices for content and application makers

-Unique considerations of CORA’s next generation include:
+Unique considerations for new generations of CORA include:

 - Compatibility between cloud service providers and client devices